M-Earl/AWS_SAA_Notes/notes.md

 * S3 Select --> SQL query on the data
 * S3 Byte Range Fetch --> Get specific bytes of an S3 file
 * Transfer acceleration - quicker upload into S3 by leveraging CloudFront edge locations
+* In governance mode, users need special permissions to overwrite.
+In compliance mode, a specified object can’t be overwritten by any user
+* Legal holds are indefinite locks that supercede retention periods
 # CloudFront
 * CloudFront is great for static data in many places
 * S3 Cross Region Replication is great for dynamic data in a few places